QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 DLC Generator
 *************

+.. admonition:: QBlade-EE

-**This feature is only available in the Enterprise Edition of QBlade.**
+   This feature is only available in the Enterprise Edition of QBlade.

 QBlade-EE is equipped with a fully featured automatic DLC generator (see :numref:`fig-dlc_diag`), according to the following standards:

 * **IEC 61400-1 Ed.
 2**